rayen231/AI-Quiz-Generator/README.md

 ```

 ### Running the Backend
-Navigate to the backend folder and start the FastAPI server:
+Navigate to the backend folder :
+- Add a .env where you specify you groq api key : API_KEY="Your Key "
+- ** You can get the api key from goq cloud for free as personal use !! or simply contact me **
+- start the FastAPI server
 ```bash
 cd backend
 uvicorn main:app --reload